Author

 Your capital is at risk if you invest.
 You could lose all your investment.
 Please see the full risk warning here.

-Options can seem complex, but put-selling is one of the simplest strategies to grasp.
+Options can seem complex, but put-selling is one of the more straightforward strategies to understand.
 It aims to generate income and gives investors a way to potentially enter stocks at lower effective prices.

 What is put-selling?